gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-basic-cache.md

 Inspects the Spring application for components annotated with [@Cacheable](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache-annotations) to identify the regions (caches) needed by the application at runtime.

 [@EnableClusterAware](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware)
 Allows the application to seamlessly switch between local-only (application running on local machine) and client/server (in a managed environment such as Tanzu Application Service).
 This annotation includes the [@EnableClusterConfiguration](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#geode-configuration-declarative-annotations-productivity-enableclusteraware) annotation, which dynamically creates regions if they do not exist already.
-Note that the @EnableClusterConfiguration annotation will only create Regions, it will not delete or update existing regions.````
+Note that the @EnableClusterConfiguration annotation will only create Regions, it will not delete or update existing regions.

-### Step 3: Add @Cacheable Annotation to Service Method
+### Step 3: Add the @Cacheable Annotation to Service Method
-Finally, add the @Cacheable annotation to the service methods whose results will be cached.
+Finally, add the `@Cacheable` annotation to the service methods whose results will be cached.

 ```java
 import org.springframework.cache.annotation.Cacheable;